p-lleonart/website-from-scratch/src/modules/csrf-shield/README.md

 First, the user will load the form, and the server will add a little hidden input contening the token in the form.

-When the user submits the form, the `CsrfValidationMiddleware` gets the token and verifies it.
+When the user submits the form, the `CsrfMiddleware` gets the token and verifies it.
 If the token isn't defined or the token is invalid (doesn't matches with the request id csrf token or it is expired), a 403 page expired exception is raised.

 If the token is valid, the process continues.